fstark/fdasm/README.md

 use ``git clone --recurse-submodules <repository_url>`` to checkout the imgui dependency

+# Usage

+fdasm --rom SOMETHING.bin --fda SOMETHING.fda --asm SOMETHING.asm

+This will start a UI for disassembling SOMETHING.BIN.
+The disassembly data ("the project?") will be stored in the ``fda`` file.
+SOMETHING.ASM will contains a text assembly version (much less complete than the one in the UI for now).

 # Overview

 This is a powerful graphical user interface to reverse-engineer a 8085 ROM.